Impact-Plataform/Banco-de-talentos/backend/readme.md

 ---

 ## [About this application](#summary)
-This is a simple API made with node, express and mongodb.
+This is a simple REST API made with node, express and mongodb.
 You can create, update, read and delete products.
 It returns too currencies in EUR and USD.

 ---